88lex/sa-gen/README.md

 **export GROUP_NAME=mygroup@mydomain.com**
 This is the name of the group that you will share your team drives or my drive folders with.
-Normally this will be in the format "some_group_name@googlegroups.com" or "mygroup@mydomain.com"
+Normally this will be in the format `some_group_name@googlegroups.com` or `mygroup@mydomain.com` You can create the group by going to `https://admin.google.com/ac/groups`.

 **export PROJECT_BASE_NAME=myprojectbasename**
 This is the base name for a project created with this script.
 It will be appended with the number of each project